risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose-distributed.md

 ### HDFS

-Mount your `HADOOP_HOME` in the volumns of the compactor node, the computer node, and the meta node.
+Mount your `HADOOP_HOME` in the compactor node, computer node, and meta node volumes.

 In `/docker-compose-with-hdfs.yml`, specify the cluster name via the `hummock+hdfs` parameter.